-- You need to have the necessary permissions to access the remote computer.
+- Permission to access the remote computer.

-- Firewall settings need to allow the remote connection.
+- Firewall settings to allow SSH connections.

-What is SSH?
+What Is SSH?

 How Does SSH Work?

-On the server's side, there is a component called an SSH daemon that is constantly listening to a specific TCP/IP port for possible client connection requests.
-Once a client initiates a connection, the SSH daemon will respond with the software and the protocol versions it supports and the two will exchange their identification data.
-If the provided credentials are correct, SSH creates a new session for the appropriate environment.
+- Server-side component.
+On the server's side, an SSH daemon constantly listens to a specific TCP/IP port (the default SSH port number is 22) for possible client connection requests.
+Once a client initiates a connection through the defined port, the SSH daemon responds with the software and the protocol versions it supports.
+The default protocol version for SSH communication is version 2.